stephnan/boodle/README.md

 - [ring](https://github.com/ring-clojure/ring)
 - [tongue](https://github.com/tonsky/tongue)

-boodle runs on [PostgreSQL](https://www.postgresql.org) 9.4.15 (production
-environment) and 10.3 (development environment), and uses [Skeleton](http://getskeleton.com/) to style the UI.
+I used [Skeleton](http://getskeleton.com/) to style the UI.
 The modal panel is a customised version of [re-frame-modal](https://github.com/benhowell/re-frame-modal).
 The date picker is a customised version of [cljs-pikaday](https://github.com/timgilbert/cljs-pikaday).